jpb/elm-web-server/readme.md

 - Utility-modules for working with Http-Request/Response on the server
 - Emulation for XmlHttpRequest to enable `elm-lang/http` to run on the server
 - A tiny API to hook Elm's `Platform.program` into `Http.createServer` in Node.JS

-## Warning
-Elm (along with the Elm architecture) is designed for browser-applications; This project in experimental attempt to embed the architecture inside a small Node.js Http-server program.
-Taking the unreasonable performance implications aside, it is fun to experience Elm as a shared language between client and server with all of it's nice properties for continuous improvement and modification.
-Enjoy! :)

 ## JavaScript Interface
 in Node.js, assuming an Elm module named `Main` compiled to `main.elm.js` in the same directory, the API can be used as such: